MicrosoftDocs/visualstudio-docs/docs/debugger/general-debugging-options-dialog-box.md

 **Show Run to Click button in editor while debugging**:
 When this option is selected, the [Run to Click](debugger-feature-tour.md#run-to-a-point-in-your-code-quickly-using-the-mouse) button will be shown while debugging.

-## Options supported in older versions of Visual Studio
+## Options available in older versions of Visual Studio

 If you're using an older version of Visual Studio, some additional options might be present.